lmc2179/lmc2179.github.io/drafts/pdp.md

 ![partial regression plot of NOX vs price](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/pdp/2.png)

-So more NOX is correlated with lower prices, even when we account for the other variables
+So more NOX is correlated with lower prices, even when we account for the other variables.
+The relationship is not significant, though

-We assumed the relationship was linear
+Regression is a powerful tool for understanding the unique relationship between many variables and an outcome - there's a reason it's one of the most-used tools in your kit.
+However, we made some assumptions along the way.
+We'll interrogate one of those assumptions, which is that the outcome varies linearly with each covariate.
+We'll check that using a popular [regression diagnostic](https://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/07/lecture-07.pdf), as plot of covariate vs residuals:

 ```python
 sns.regplot(X['NOX'],